 Because it is so light, vermiculite can be mixed with heavy clay to create more macropores and micropores.
 This improves soil structure, making it easier for roots to move through the soil.

 With all of those good characteristics, you would expect more people to use vermiculite, right?

 Unfortunately, until 1990, many sources of vermiculite contained asbestos.
 Pure vermiculite does not contain asbestos, but there is no way to be 100% sure that the vermiculite in the bag at the garden center hasn’t absorbed asbestos or some other harmful chemical.
 Using it in small doses is probably fine.
 I prefer renewable resources, such as aged compost, which I know is healthy for everyone involved.

 Urban drool is the water that runs off improperly watered lawns, carrying fertilizers, pesticides, and valuable nutrients to ground water, local streams and the ocean, causing potentially devastating bacterial and algae blooms and chemical pollution.

-To avoid urban drool, think of how a dry sponge absorbs less water than a damp one.
+When watering your lawn, think of how a dry sponge absorbs less water than a damp one.
 Urban drool can be prevented by watering with hourly pulses of short durations that give the soil enough time to absorb the water.
 As the soil becomes moist, it can hold on to more water

 Thigmomorphogenesis is the response of plants to touch (thigmo is Greek for touch).